Yields one 24cm pie.

 - Difficulty: Intermediate

-It’s a great basic recipe to have in your repertoire.
-You can easily substitute peaches for cherries, plums, apples, pears or whichever fruit comes to your mind.
-Serve it with a scoop of vanilla ice cream or some crème fraîche over a cup of afternoon coffee.
+It’s an excellent basic recipe to have on hand.
+Peaches can easily be substituted for cherries, plums, apples, pears, or any other fruit that comes to mind.
+Over a cup of afternoon coffee, serve it with a scoop of vanilla ice cream or crème fraîche.

 For the crust.